direct-code-execution/ns-3-dce/doc/source/how-it-works.rst

 **struct process** contains everything you need to describe a process, I invite you to study the source code in the file *process.h*.

-This structure contains references to standard objects for example a list of open files via a vector of FILE \*, but it contains also the references to objects useful to manage DCE threads, the memory allocated by the process ...
+This structure contains references to standard objects for example a list of open files via a vector of FILE \*, but it contains also the references to objects useful to manage DCE threads, the memory allocated by the process...

 Field **openFiles** represents the open file descriptors of the process, the key is the fd and the value a pointer to an object of type DCE **FileUsage**.
 The field **threads** contains all the threads in the process see description below.